Cycle-Norway-Full-Logo

 Campsite Cabins

-One of my favorite forms of accommodation while cycling is the legendary campsite cabin.
-Most campsites have basic cabins to accommodate those that aren’t in a camper van and don’t have a tent.
+One of my favourite forms of accommodation while cycling is the legendary campsite cabin.
+Most campsites have basic cabins to accommodate those who aren’t in a camper van and don’t have a tent.

 Most cabins are used for night layovers and thus have a high turnaround.
 With the exception of July, you can usually book one with 24-48 hours notice.
 In the fringe seasons of May & September, cabins may be available without booking.